 Ciacci Piccolomini d’Aragona Brunello di Montalcino Pianorosso Riserva DOCG 2001, 14% Alcohol.

-Grown on iron-rich red soil, these were planted by Alex’s grandfather in the best spot.
+Grown on iron-rich red soil, these were planted by Alex’s grandfather in the prime spot.
 They only produce a Riserva in the best years.
 This supple, gorgeous beauty bled strawberries and cherries, the ripe tannins and cigar-laced savoury character was more in evidence despite being fruit forward.
 Satisfying, chewy and delicious.
 92

 Col d’Orcia, Conti Marone Cinzano